U.S. flag

 Deterrence and Patient Education

 Patients presenting with somnambulism have the potential to harm themselves physically.
-Parents of children who sleepwalk must take steps to avoid unsafe situations, such as falling down the stairs or off balconies.
-Patients who sleepwalk should always have their bedrooms on the house's first floor, and windows and doors must be firmly locked.
+Parents of children who sleepwalk must take steps to prevent them from encountering unsafe situations, such as falling down the stairs or off balconies.
+Patients who sleepwalk should always have their bedrooms on the first floor of the house, and windows and doors must be firmly locked.
 When dealing with a child who sleepwalks, parents should not try any interventions and avoid slapping, shaking, or shouting at the child.
-Childhood sleepwalking behavior generally improves by adolescence without any interventions or medication.
-Caregivers or spouses of patients who sleepwalk should be educated about scheduled awakenings.
+Childhood sleepwalking behavior typically improves by adolescence without the need for interventions or medication.
+Caregivers or spouses of patients who sleepwalk should be educated about the importance of scheduled awakenings.
 Parents of a child who sleepwalks can be instructed to keep a diary of the time of sleepwalking for several nights.
 Then, they should start waking the patient 15 minutes before the sleepwalking and ensure the patient is fully awake for a few minutes.[20]
 Similar patient education is effective in adult-onset sleepwalking, and scheduled waking, which refers to waking the patient 15–30 minutes before their usual sleepwalking time, has been reported to be helpful.[2]

 Enhancing Healthcare Team Outcomes

 Patients with somnambulism may exhibit other signs and symptoms, such as sleep talking and inappropriate sexual behavior during sleep.[15]
 The underlying cause of somnambulism may be due to a wide variety of reasons, including certain medications, neurodegenerative diseases, REM sleep behavior disorder, rare conditions such as Smith-Magenis syndrome, and even hyperthyroidism.[9][10][13][18]
-While the physical exam of a sleepwalker may not reveal any significant findings, the potential cause is difficult to determine without proper investigations.
+While the physical examination of a sleepwalker may not reveal any significant findings, determining the potential cause can be challenging without proper investigation.
 Primary care providers are frequently involved in the care of patients with somnambulism.[21]
-Sometimes, it is important to seek consultation from an interprofessional group of specialists that may include a pediatrician and a neurologist.
-The nurses and laboratory staff are also important members of the interprofessional team as they help with lab tests such as imaging and blood tests and help educate the patients and families.
+Sometimes, it is essential to seek consultation from an interprofessional group of specialists, which may include a pediatrician and a neurologist.
+The nurses and laboratory staff are also important members of the interprofessional team, as they assist with laboratory tests, such as imaging and blood tests, and help educate patients and their families.
 In cases where the evidence is not definitive or minimal, expert opinion from the specialist may be utilized to recommend the type of imaging or treatment.[13]
 An interprofessional team approach improves patient outcomes.

 Review Questions